Tuft & Needle Hybrid Review

 There’s not many negatives you can find with this bed, all things considered.
 It’s solid in almost every respect.
 The mattress has a durable construction, it’s supportive and we think most people will enjoy its feel.
 The bed also comfortably accommodates sleepers of all shapes and sizes regardless of whether they primarily sleep on their back, stomach or side.

 Really, the only downside with the Tuft & Needle Hybrid is its price.
-At the end of the day, there are just more affordable hybrid mattresses available on the market.
-Still, if you’re simply looking for a quality hybrid mattress from a respected, big-name brand, it’s tough to go wrong the Tuft & Needle Hybrid.
+At the end of the day, there are more affordable hybrid mattresses available on the market.
+Still, if you’re simply looking for a quality hybrid mattress from a respected, big-name brand, it’s tough to go wrong with the Tuft & Needle Hybrid.

 The company sent us this mattress for free so that we could test it.
 However, that doesn’t mean it influenced the opinions and thoughts expressed throughout this review.
 We pride ourselves on producing unbiased content that is helpful for consumers.
 We are a completely independent reviews website.